-Even though you’ve been diagnosed by a doctor, the L&I (or insurers) demand that you get an independent check-up with one of their doctors.
-The IME consists more of an interview of around 30 minutes, in which questions will be asked about your injury.
+Even though you’ve been diagnosed by a doctor, L&I (or insurers) may require that you get an independent check-up with one of their doctors.
+The IME consists of an interview of around 30 minutes, in which questions will be asked about your injury.

 Be careful that some IME doctors will have “gotcha” questions to catch you off-guard, or even create scenarios (such as drop something on the floor) to test your injury.